netobserv/network-observability-operator/FAQ.md

 To force a restart, kill the running console pod using the following command:
-`oc delete pods -n openshift-console -l app=console` Note that this will make the console anavailable for some time
+`oc delete pods -n openshift-console -l app=console` Note that this will make the console unavailable for some time

 ### I first deployed flowcollector, and then kafka.
 Flowlogs-pipeline is not consuming any flow from Kafka